newatoms/beta/projects/science-of-images/post.md

 According to the images seen atop their posts, a lot of bloggers are evidently writing about cappuccinos with foam art or strategically arranged laptops, smartphones, paper and pencils.
 We suppose that's all fine if that's the case, but why would one use these generic stock photos when they don’t say anything about the written content?

-How can we apply science and user behaviour knowledge to image finding so that readers will resonate with our images?
+To give ourselves an alternative for generic photos (and to prevent losing the fight for our readers' attention), we ask ourselves: How can we apply science and user behaviour knowledge to image finding so that readers will resonate with our images?
 According to [Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4), "the best [images] are something people can relate to in one way or another, which usually means that *the images need to tell part of the story*."

 When used effectively, visual imagery can communicate a message very powerfully.
 There are a number of scientific and psychological explanations for why certain images are relatable (or aren't) and tell your story successfully (or don't):